 Most women who have a seizure disorder are able to safely give birth to a healthy baby.
 However, women who have seizures are slightly more likely to

-On the other hand, taking anticonvulsants increases the risk of birth defects (see see Some Drugs That Can Cause Problems During Pregnancy) and may slightly reduce intelligence in the baby.
+On the other hand, taking anticonvulsants increases the risk of birth defects (see see Table 3: Some Drugs That Can Cause Problems During Pregnancy) and may slightly reduce intelligence in the baby.
 However, these risks may be increased by the seizure disorder as well as by the use of anticonvulsants.

 Taking certain anticonvulsants (such as phenytoin, carbamazepine, or phenobarbital) during pregnancy increases the risk of hemorrhagic disease of the newborn (which causes a tendency to bleed easily).
 However, if women take prenatal vitamins with vitamin D and if vitamin K is given to the newborn, hemorrhagic disease rarely occurs.